GuyMichael/Reactdroid/README.md

 Reactdroid
 =====

-Reactdroid is a reactive component-based MVI architecture, along with a flux, global-state architecture (2 library cores).
+_Reactdroid_ is a reactive component-based MVI architecture, along with a _Flux_, global-state architecture (2 library cores).
 It is a comprehensive architecture to creating modern mobile apps.

-Reactdroid makes it extremely easy to build a modern app.
+_Reactdroid_ makes it extremely easy to build a modern app.
 With clear contracts between components, clear and easy managed app state, standardized coding, and predictable, bug free app flow with very fast development times.